maxistar/tonwalletapp/readme.md

   - [ ] set 6 digits option
 - [ ] settings pages
   - [x] make "delete wallet" to be red
-  - [ ] use better components for settings
+  - [x] use better components for settings
   - [x] list of wallet types
   - [x] use wallet types in code
   - [ ] connect elements with secret phrase
-  - [ ] make feature to show the secret phrase
+  - [ ] make feature to enter pin code
 - [ ] wallet activity
   - [ ] show transactions and new icon
   - [x] format list